apicco/mida.science/_posts/2024-07-12-evolutionary-cell-biology.markdown

 image: /images/Protein_lifetimes.pdf
 ---

-TIRF microscopy enables the precise measurement of the lifetime of endocytic orthologs individually tagged with EGFP in three fungal species: Saccharomyces cerevisiae, Scyzosaccharomices pombe, and Ustilago maydis.
+TIRF microscopy enables the precise measurement of the lifetime of endocytic orthologs individually tagged with EGFP in three fungal species: *Saccharomyces cerevisiae*, *Scyzosaccharomices pombe*, and *Ustilago maydis*.

 The lifetimes in each species are registered together using the appearance of an actin marker tagged with mCherry, which is imaged simultaneously to the EGFP-tagged orthologs and acts as a fiducial.
 The alignment of the different lifetimes defines a fingerprint of the endocytic process in each species.